The Book of Life (2014 film)

-The Book of Life premiered in Los Angeles on October 12, 2014, and was released theatrically in the United States on October 17, 2014.
+The Book of Life premiered in Los Angeles on October 12, 2014, and was released theatrically in the United States on October 17, 2014, by 20th Century Fox.
 It received mostly positive reviews from critics and a Golden Globe nomination for Best Animated Feature Film.
 The film grossed $100 million on a $50 million budget.

 Plot

-Mary Beth, a museum tour guide, takes a group of school detention students on a secret museum tour, telling them the story of a Mexican town called San Angel from the Book of Life, a mythical book that holds every story in the world.
+Mary Beth, a museum tour guide, takes a group of school detention students on a secret museum tour, telling them the story of a Mexican town called San Angel from the Book of Life, which holds every story in the world.

-On the Day of the Dead, La Muerte, the ruler of the Land of the Remembered, and Xibalba, ruler of the Land of the Forgotten, see two young boys named Manolo Sánchez and Joaquín Mondragon competing for the love of their friend María Posada.
-They strike a wager: if María marries Manolo, Xibalba will no longer interfere in mortal affairs, but if she marries Joaquín, La Muerte and Xibalba will swap realms.
-That same night, Xibalba secretly cheats by giving Joaquín his Medal of Everlasting Life, which grants the wearer invincibility.
+On the Day of the Dead, La Muerte, ruler of the Land of the Remembered, and Xibalba, ruler of the Land of the Forgotten, see young boys Manolo Sánchez and Joaquín Mondragon competing for the love of their mutual crush María Posada.
+The gods strike a wager: if María marries Manolo, Xibalba will no longer interfere in mortal affairs, but if she marries Joaquín, La Muerte and Xibalba will swap realms.
+However, Xibalba cheats by giving Joaquín his Medal of Everlasting Life, which grants the wearer invincibility and "immeasurable courage".

-María's father, General Posada, sends María to Spain to become a "lady" after she frees pigs destined for slaughter.
-Years later, the day María returns to San Angel, Joaquín has become a military hero with the Medal's aid.
-Manolo dreams of becoming a musician but his aspirations are suppressed by his father Carlos, who trains him to be a bullfighter, as it is a Sanchez family tradition.

-At Manolo's first bullfight, he defeats the bull but refuses to kill it, angering his father and the crowd but impressing María.
-That night, María is pressured by her father to marry Joaquín so he can protect San Angel from the Bandit King Chakal.
-María and Manolo profess their mutual love before dawn but are interrupted when Xibalba sends his dual-headed snake staff, which bites her and sends her into a coma.
-When Manolo brings Maria's body to the town, Joaquín and Ramiro angrily blames him for her death.
-Devastated by María's death, Manolo allows Xibalba to kill him, believing that he will be reunited with María in the Land of the Remembered, where souls go after death and stay as long as they are remembered by their family and friends that live on.
+María is sent to Spain to become a "lady" after freeing pigs destined for slaughter; before her departure, Manolo gives her a baby pig that he names Chuy as a parting gift while María gives Manolo a new guitar after his original one was accidentally destroyed.
+Years later as adults, when María returns to San Angel, Joaquín has become a military hero with the Medal's aid, and Manolo a bullfighter trained by his father Carlos in their family tradition, though his real dream is to be a musician.
+At Manolo's first bullfight, he defeats the bull but refuses to kill it, angering Carlos and the crowd but impressing María.
+That night, María is pressured by her father and San Angel's mayor, General Ramiro Posada, to marry Joaquín so he stays in San Angel and therefore protects the town from the Bandit King Chakal, but María is reluctant.
+She instead professes her mutual love for Manolo before dawn, but they are interrupted when Xibalba sends his dual-headed snake staff, which bites her and sends her into a coma.
+Devastated by María's apparent death, Manolo allows Xibalba to kill him, believing he will be reunited with María in death.